CASFRI/CASFRI/documentation/inventory_update_procedure.md

 REFRESH MATERIALIZED VIEW casfri50_flat.cas_flat_one_layer_per_row;
 ```

-**8. Generate the gridded version of the flat table for the new inventories with queries like this:**
+**8. Generate the gridded version of the flat table for the new inventories with a query like this:**

 ```
 INSERT INTO casfri50_history.casflat_gridded